heroku/heroku-vscode/test-plan/index.md

-# Heroku VSCode Extension Test Plan
+# Heroku Extension for VSCode Test Plan

 ## 1. Installation and Authentication ✅